Christian Yelich Player Props: Brewers vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective eight K/9, which ranks 25th in MLB.
+- The 7.9 strikeouts per nine innings compiled by the Rockies pitching staff ranks 25th in the league.

-- Rockies pitchers combine to rank 22nd in baseball in home runs surrendered (39 total, 1.3 per game).
+- The Rockies rank 21st in baseball in home runs surrendered (39 total, 1.3 per game).

-- Feltner (2-2) gets the starting nod for the Rockies in his sixth start of the season.
-He's put together a 4.68 ERA in 25 2/3 innings pitched, with 27 strikeouts.
+- Freeland makes the start for the Rockies, his seventh of the season.
+He is 2-3 with a 4.32 ERA and 21 strikeouts in 33 1/3 innings pitched.

-- The right-hander last appeared on Tuesday against the Cleveland Guardians, when he went six innings, allowing no earned runs while giving up five hits.
+- The left-hander last appeared on Saturday against the Arizona Diamondbacks, when he tossed six innings, allowing three earned runs while giving up five hits.

-- In five games this season, the 26-year-old has amassed a 4.68 ERA and 9.7 strikeouts per nine innings, while giving up a batting average of .242 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.